11. There's a shipwreck nearby.

 8. The beach is fun at night, too.

-Late at night, you'll see people taking flashlights to the beach.
+At night, you'll see people taking flashlights to the beach.
 They're out there because you can spot crabs making their way across the sand.
 However, the light from your flashlight may confuse sea turtles who think it's moonlight, causing them to head in the wrong direction.
 Instead, put a red filter (which you can pick up for free at the Gulf Shores and Orange Beach Welcome Centers) over your flashlight if you're headed out in the evenings to avoid confusing mamas laying their eggs or babies hatching!

 7. The best shrimp are Royal Reds.

-Royal Red shrimp are a delicacy, and our restaurants serve it fresh-off-the-boat.
+Royal Red shrimp are a delicacy, and our restaurants serve them fresh-off-the-boat.
 Head to one of the local seafood markets and grab a few pounds – get plenty because it’ll be hard to share.
 For an extra local flair, get your bounty from Aquila Seafood Market where you can see the shrimping boat mere steps from the counter!
 We’re serious about fresh.

 5. There’s no need to speed.